Hillview College: Faculty

-The Student Council
+The student council

-As a means of training students to thrive within a democracy, Hillview College has founded its own internal "government", the Student Council.
-A school wide election is carried out, in which the students vote digitally for a nominee of their choice for President, Vice President and Secretary.
+As a means of training students to thrive within a democracy, Hillview College has founded its own internal "government", the student council.
+A school-wide election is carried out, in which the students vote digitally for a nominee of their choice for President, Vice President and Secretary.
 These positions are filled by members of Lower Six.
-Their role is to ensure that the needs and wants of the students are heard, and further conveyed to the relevant authorities.
-Beyond this however, each class holds an internal election to elect two class representatives.
+Their role is to ensure that the needs and wants of the students are heard and further conveyed to the relevant authorities.
+Beyond this, however, each class holds an internal election to elect two class representatives.
 These representatives will then serve to present the issues of their class during the fortnightly Student Council meeting.

 A rigid system of prefects has also been implemented.
-Like the Student Council heads, prefects must be members of Form Six.
+Like the student council heads, prefects must be members of Form Six.
 Every prefect is assigned to supervise a form class.

-Co/Extra Curricular Activities
+Co/extracurricular activities

 It is without doubt that Hillview College's curriculum focuses on the holistic development of individuals.
 One of the ways by which this is achieved is through co-curricular and extra-curricular activities.
 A few of the most active clubs and organizations are listed below.

-Astronomy Club
+Astronomy club

 The astronomy club was re-established in 2018 by students Ashvin Ramkissoon (President) and Samir Ali (Vice-President).
 It is currently headed by President and Captain, Ryker Harricharan.
 The club engages students with captivating presentations and discussions about aerospace and space exploration.
 This club is an exemplar of the success at Hillview College.
 They won the National Astronomy Quiz in 2016 and 2018, and Hillview College has facilitated meetings of the Trinidad and Tobago Astro Club (TTAC) since 2019.